gjtorikian/Earthbound-Battle-Backgrounds-JS/README.md

 Note that this code runs entirely in the browser!
 Node is only used to start an Express server.

-## Why is this code so terrible?

-The code might look terrible to you for one of two reasons:

-1. I have no goddamn clue how JavaScript's "prototypical OOP" is supposed to work.
-No clue at all.
-Add `requirejs` to the mix so that I can get some modularity, and yeah, you'll see a bunch of messy parenthesis and brackets.
-Sorry.

-2. The pointer calculations depend on a bunch of bitwise operations.
-These calculations depend on values being `short`--that is, fitting within a certain byte address.
-Since JavaScript doesn't have types, you'll see me cheat in a few places by doing `Int8Array(1)`, and messing with the value added to the index.

-I've also intentionally chosen not to pull in libraries like jQuery or Underscore, simply because I didn't want to.

 ## License